Academic programme reviews

-Programme reviews have an explicit focus on the quality and design of a programme.
+Programme reviews focus on the quality and design of a programme.

-- links to relevant academic, social and professional communities.
+- A programme’s responsiveness to relevant academic, social and professional communities.

 All programmes offered at the University are reviewed in a regular cycle, approximately once every seven years.

-The programme staff nominate two to three experts in the disciplinary field: at least one academic from another university in New Zealand, at least one academic from overseas.
+The review panels are made up of two to three experts in the disciplinary field: at least one academic from another university in New Zealand, at least one academic from overseas.
 These people are nominated by the programme staff.

 The Deputy Vice-Chancellor (Academic) signs off on the final panel and appoints a review convenor – who is usually a senior academic from another faculty within the University.

-The first two days of the panel visit, the review panel talks to anyone who is involved in the programme:
+Typically, on the first two days of the panel visit, the review panel talks to:

-The programme and the University welcome contributions by:
+The University welcome written contributions to Academic Programme Reviews by:

-- staff members within the school and university
+- staff members within the programme and across the University

 - researchers from affiliated organisations

-- other professionals in the field who are, or have been affiliated with the programme to send in a written submission.
+- other professionals who are, or have been, affiliated with the programme.

-The Academic Reviews and Monitoring Policy (PDF) lists the kind of information the review panel will be looking for.
-Submissions will remain confidential to the review panel.
+The Academic Reviews and Monitoring Policy (PDF) sets out the kind of information that supports the work of the review panel.
+Submissions remain confidential to the review panel.

-If you are a student you can read more about what a programme review is and how you can participate and provide feedback into the process.
+If you are a student you can read more about what a programme review is and how you can participate and provide feedback for upcoming reviews.